Personalisation is a key part of the Captur’s attraction and popularity

 Its overall dimensions are relatively small (it’s only 6cm longer than a Clio), which makes it easy to manoeuvre and park in urban areas.
 It’s also relatively light, at less than 1,200kg.

-As standard, the entire rear seat bench can be slid forwards and backwards to create either more knee room or greater luggage space.
+As standard, the entire rear seat bench can be slid forwards and backwards to create either more legroom or greater luggage space.
 A neat touch for higher trim levels is zippable seat upholstery, which can be removed and put in the washing machine or replaced altogether.

 Range of customisation options

-There’s plenty of standard kit, with even basic Capturs getting 16-inch alloy wheels, Bluetooth, keyless start, Hill Start Assist and cruise control.
+There’s plenty of standard kit, with even basic Capturs getting 16-inch alloy wheels, Bluetooth connectivity, keyless start, Hill-Start Assist and cruise control.

 Renault aims for personalisation options to be a key part of the Captur’s appeal, with a range of contrasting exterior colours for the roof and mirrors available, as well as differing interior trim colours, wheel designs and decal packs.

-A selection of manual and automatic petrol and diesel powertrains are available with CO2 emissions as low as 96g/km for minimal road tax costs.
+A selection of manual and automatic petrol and diesel powertrains are available with CO2 emissions as low as 95g/km for minimal road tax costs.

 There’s plenty more information about the car inside our full Renault Captur review.
 Click the categories above to read on.